studio-imp/vulture-wallet-browser/README.md

 <h1 align="center"> ~ Licensing ~ </h1>

 Vulture is licensed under the permissive [MIT License](https://mit-license.org/).
-If you have any questions about licensing, feel free to ask on social media, github issues, or send an email to `info@nexenlabs.io`.
+If you have any questions about licensing, feel free to ask on social media, github issues, or send an email to `info@psycoders.club`.

 <h1 align="center"> ~ Info ~ </h1>